-* Seven contractors hospitalized; Four being treated for burns
+* Seven contractors hospitalized; Four being treated for

 * Wednesday flash fire hit unit being overhauled

 HOUSTON, April 18 The overhaul of a hydrotreater

 hit by a flash fire on Wednesday at Exxon Mobil Corp's

 344,500 barrel per day (bpd) Beaumont, Texas, refinery has

 halted while an investigation into the blaze is underway, said